sharifkhan96/XXX-company-interview/README.md

 # XXX-company-interview
-this repo has the interview question in PDF and its solution in Python language.
+if you want to know how the big tech giants cocnduct interviews, then this repos is for you. it has the interview question in PDF and its solution in Python language.

 a snippet of code & output: